Avraham Al-Naddaf: Legacy

 In 1903, Rabbi Avraham Al-Naddaf published the community's first Yemenite siddur, Tefillat Kol Pe.
 In 1907, largely due to the tireless efforts of Rabbi Avraham Al-Naddaf, the Ottoman government recognized the Yemenite Jewish community in Palestine as an independent Jewish community, distinct from the Sephardic Jews and Jews of Ashkenaz.
 The community leader who answered to the government was Rabbi (mori) Avraham Ṣāroum.

 In 1910, the Yemenite Jewish community in Jerusalem and in Silwan purchased on credit a parcel of ground on the Mount of Olives for burying their dead, through the good agencies of Albert Antébi and with the assistance of the philanthropist, Baron Edmond Rothschild.
 The next year, the community was coerced into buying its adjacent property, by insistence of the Mukhtar (headman) of the village Silwan, and which considerably added to their holdings.
 During World War I, Rabbi Al-Naddaf issued a proclamation in the name of the Rabbinate of the Yemenite Jews in Jerusalem, addressed to the Yemenite Jews in Palestine about registration.

 During the outbreak of the First World War he was drafted in the Ottoman army, but managed to evade actual military service through the efforts of three Jewish elders who appealed to the Ottoman commander, Jamal Pasha, to relieve him.
 After the British usurped control over Palestine toward the end of 1917, during the start of the Hanukka holiday, all conscripts were then made exempt from military duty.

-Later in life, the rabbi with his second wife and their children moved to the Bukharim quarter in Jerusalem, before eventually moving to Tel Aviv in 1925 where he made a livelihood from ritual slaughter of livestock and as a scrivener of legal documents.
+Later in life, the rabbi with his second wife and their children moved to the Bukharim quarter in Jerusalem, during which time he headed a school (Talmud Torah), named "Torat Or".
+In 1925, he and his family moved to Tel Aviv where he made a livelihood from ritual slaughter of livestock and as a scrivener of legal documents.
 Al-Naddaf made commentaries and annotations to Rabbi Yihya Saleh's Questions & Responsa Pe'ulat Sadiq, a work published by Shemuel Badiḥi in two editions.
 In his old-age, he wrote an autobiography, later published by his son, and re-printed by his grandson.
 Rabbi Avraham Al-Naddaf died on 21 February 1940 in Tel Aviv's Kerem HaTeimanim, and was buried by his three surviving sons and daughter in the Mount of Olives in Jerusalem.

+Around 1938, Meir Shimon Geshuri (one of the founders of Hapoel HaMizrachi) sent a questionnaire to Rabbi Avraham Al-Naddaf containing eighteenth complex questions about the melodies of the Yemenite Jews, which R. Al-Naddaf answered in extensive detail (Al-Naddaf 5778 anno mundi [2018], 275–281).